quantmoon/enigmx/README.md

 Please, see the [Project Article](https://enigmx.com/the-project/) or the [Project Whitepaper](https://www.docdroid.net/txvET7H/enigmx-whitepaper-en-pdf) for further details.

 Any inquiries, please send us a email at contacto@quantmoon.com.

+**Disclaimer:** _The material embodied in this software is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.
+The author WILL NOT take any responsability of potential errors in the uses of this software.